colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * And there were papers related to it?
  * Yes.
 I remember in particular a electrical schematic...
-* You mentioned in your examination-of-cheif that you didn't find any documents related to the production of rockets, besides the letter from the CAR?
+* You mentioned in your examination-of-chief that you didn't find any documents related to the production of rockets, besides the letter from the CAR?
  * Yes.
 * The warrant didn't have you searching for rockets?
  * Yes.
-It was just an auxilliary thing we looked for as related to explosives...
+It was just an auxiliary thing we looked for as related to explosives...
-* The search was directed at finding things realting to explosvies?
+* The search was directed at finding things relating to explosives?
  * Yes.
 * In the folders, you didn't find anything related to the production of explosives.
  * Not in the books or documents.
-* You found a folder relating to experiments with the microwave, but nothing analagous for making explosives?
+* You found a folder relating to experiments with the microwave, but nothing analogous for making explosives?
  * No.
-* You didn't find any recipes for explosvies?
+* You didn't find any recipes for explosives?
  * No.

 (Break)